1Volk/SecureImg/Readme.md

 ### 2. 📁 Upload to Your Server

 - Extract the downloaded ZIP file if necessary.
-- Upload the contents of the `XenforoSecureImg` folder to the `src/addons/` directory in your Xenforo installation using an FTP client (e.g., FileZilla) or your hosting file manager.
+- Upload the contents to the `src/addons/` directory in your Xenforo installation using an FTP client (e.g., FileZilla) or your hosting file manager.

 ### 3. ⚙️ Install the Add-on

 - Log in to your Xenforo Admin Control Panel.
 - Go to `Add-ons` in the left sidebar.
-- Find `XenforoSecureImg` in the list of available add-ons and click `Install`.
+- Find `SecureImg` in the list of available add-ons and click `Install`.
 - After installation, the plugin will automatically start hiding images from untrusted sources and blocking potential threats.

 ---